 Taking urgent action for nature

 Nature underpins our livelihoods and very existence.
 It is integral to the effective functioning and well-being of urban communities.
-This has never been more evident than during the COVID-19 lockdowns.
+This was never more evident than during the COVID-19 lockdowns.
 Access to natural open spaces (such as parks, forests, mountains and beaches) was, and in many instances remains, limited and food systems have suffered extreme stress, sometimes even breaking.

 Urgent collective global action is needed to reconnect people with nature, protect biodiversity and restore ecosystems.
 If we do not make peace with nature now – in this decade – the scientific indications are that there will be irreversible tipping points that, once reached, will cause irreparable damage to the critical ecosystems that sustain life on earth.

 Everyone must act quickly to stop biodiversity loss.
 Oliver Hillel, Programme Officer: Secretariat of the CBD, notes that globally people’s health and well-being, livelihoods and economies depend on biodiversity.
 “Biodiversity is also the cheapest provider of clean water and air, energy and resilience against climate change,” he says.
 The Dasgupta Review illustrates that the social benefits of expanding Protected Areas are likely to be significant.
-A partial economic analysis, focused on forests and mangroves, indicated projected overall benefits of US$170-534 billion a year by 2050.[iii]
+A partial economic analysis, focused on forests and mangroves, indicated projected overall benefits of US$170-534 billion a year by 2050.[ii]
 Of this, US$490 billion would originate from avoided flooding, climate change impacts, soil loss and coastal storm damage.
-These benefits are weighed against the direct investment needed to expand Protected Areas on land and sea, estimated at US$103-178 billion a year by 2030”.[iv]
+These benefits are weighed against the direct investment needed to expand Protected Areas on land and sea, estimated at US$103-178 billion a year by 2030”.[ii]

 Local and subnational governments – particularly cities, as they plan, coordinate, regulate, monitor and enforce patterns of production and consumption – will need to deliver on as many as two-thirds of the biodiversity targets set out in the Post-2020 Global Biodiversity Framework.